 The liturgical colour for Trinity Sunday is white which represents the holiness and perfection of God.

-The season after Pentecost focuses on sanctification, the work of the Holy Spirit in the life of the Christian, and how we are to respond to God's love.
+The season after Pentecost focuses on sanctification, the work of the Holy Spirit in the life of the Christian, and how we respond to God's love.

 The season after Pentecost is the longest of the church year, stretching from Trinity Sunday until the first Sunday of Advent.
 This is the non-festival section of the liturgical calendar during which the church stresses vocation, evangelism, missions, stewardship, almsgiving, and other works of mercy as ways in which Christ empowers us by his grace to share the Good News with others.